SlinkyPotato/badgebuddy-processor/docs/participants.md

 ### ongoing event

 #### new user joins (or un-deafens)
+- check event is active for voice channel
 - audio is checked
 - cache is checked for user exists
 - capture startDate